leobarreiro/generator-springboot-api/README.md

 # How this springboot-api generator works

 The generator-springboot-api is a yeoman generator that builds a springboot microservices from scratch.
+Its goal is to assemble a pre-configured, compilable and ready-to-code spring-boot project.

 # Installation

 ## Prerequisites
-1. Java JDK 8 (can be an open-jdk distro)
+1. Java JDK 8 or newer (can be an open-jdk distro)
 2. Maven 3+
 3. [NPM](http://npmjs.org)
 4. [Yeoman](http://yeoman.io)